fenago/learn-java-12-programming/lab_guide/Lab_1.md

 -------------------

-We are going to demonstrate project importing using the source code for this book.
+We are going to demonstrate project importing using the source code for this course.
 We assume that you have Maven installed ([https://maven.apache.org/install.html](https://maven.apache.org/install.html)) on your computer and that you have Git ([https://gist.github.com/derhuerst/1b15ff4652a867391f03](https://gist.github.com/derhuerst/1b15ff4652a867391f03)) installed too, and can use it.
 We also assume that you have installed JDK 12, as was described in the *Installation of Java SE* section.

-To import the project with the code examples for this book, follow these
+To import the project with the code examples for this course, follow these
 steps:

 1. Go to the source repository